Jim Wahlberg: Personal life

 Wahlberg married long-time girlfriend Bernarda aka Bennie in 1988.
-The couple live in South Florida and have three children: son Daniel Wahlberg (b.1997) and fraternal twins Jeff and Kyra (b.2001).
-Son Jeff is an actor and has appeared in films such as Dora and the Lost City of Gold (2019), Cherry (2021), and Future World (2018).
+The couple live in South Florida and have three children: son Daniel Wahlberg (b.
+1997) and fraternal twins Jeff and Kyra (b.
+1996).
+His son Jeff is an actor and has appeared in films such as Dora and the Lost City of Gold (2019), Cherry (2021), and Future World (2018).

 Wahlberg is a devout Catholic; in an interview on The Catholic Talk Show, he gave all praise and credit to Jesus Christ, and the Catholic Church for his life.

 Wahlberg is also the host of The Bottom Line, a podcast that highlights the stories of individuals and their struggles and eventual breakthroughs with addiction.
-The show featured athletes and entertainers such as Darryl Strawberry, Chris Mullins, Brandon Novak, and many more.
+The show featured athletes and entertainers such as Darryl Strawberry, Chris Mullins, and Brandon Novak,.

 Wahlberg has been outspoken about the need for additional recovery and 12 step options during the COVID-19 pandemic.
 In October 2020, he wrote an opinion piece in USA Today about the dangers of isolation and addiction amid the pandemic.
-In an interview with Raymond Arroyo for Eternal World Television Network, Wahlberg opens up about his history of crime, abuse, and meeting Mother Teresa while in prison; he states "It was the absolute most defining moment in my life, it's the moment that everything changed for me."
+In an interview with Raymond Arroyo for Eternal Word Television Network, Wahlberg opens up about his history of crime, abuse, and meeting Mother Teresa while in prison; he states "It was the absolute most defining moment in my life, it's the moment that everything changed for me."

 Wahlberg currently serves as the executive director of the Mark Wahlberg Youth Foundation (MWYF) which was created to improve the quality of life for inner-city kids.